Ziggy Pig and Silly Seal: Publication history

-Aside from Jaffee, artists associated with the feature include Joe Calcagno, Harvey Eisenberg, Al Fago Al Genet, and Mike Sekowsky.
+Aside from Jaffee, artists associated with the feature include Joe Calcagno, Harvey Eisenberg, Al Fago, Al Genet, and Mike Sekowsky.

 Following their individual debuts, Ziggy Pig and Silly Seal were teamed and became stars of Timely Comics' children's-comedy line.
 They first appeared together on a cover with Krazy Komics #5 (Jan.
 1943), and continued as the cover feature through #24 (Sept.
 1946), generally with their regular antagonist, Toughy Cat; they also appeared on the ensemble cover of the final issue, #26 (Fall 1946).

 Ziggy and Silly became the cover stars of all eight issues of Animated Funny Comic-Tunes (#16-23, Summer 1944 - Fall 1946; Silly not on cover of #18), all seven issues of Silly Tunes (Fall 1945 - April 1947; as part of ensemble on last issue), on issues of Ideal Comics, and elsewhere.
 They appear on the Super Rabbit-dominated ensemble covers on all but issues #10 & 12 of the dozen-issue All Surprise Comics (Fall 1943 - Winter 1946), and in both the ensemble covers and their own covers on all six issues of Comic Capers (Fall 1944 - Fall 1946).
 Ziggy and Silly headlined their own six-issue Ziggy Pig-Silly Seal Comics (Jan.
 1944 - Sept.
 1946).

 Silly Tunes #7 (April 1947) marked their final Golden Age appearance.
 After this era, they reappeared in the one-shot 3-D comic book, Animal Fun 3-D (Dec.
 1953), from Premier Magazines.
 Ziggy and Silly also appeared in issues of the unauthorized reprint titles Billy And Buggy Bear, Wacky Duck, Super Rabbit, and Ziggy Pig from Israel Waldman's I. W. Publications / Super Comics, for a short time beginning in 1958.

-Ziggy and Silly appear, along with other Timely animals, in a 2009 issue of Marvel Adventures: Fantastic Four titled "A Timely Family Appearance".
-Previously Ziggy had appeared in a non-canonical Marvel novelty humor comic Marvel Fumetti Book #1 (April 1984), alongside artist Terry Austin in the two-page story "Inker-Dinker-Doo" by writer Mike Carlin, photographer Vince Colletta, and penciller-inker Austin.
+Ziggy Pig, Silly Seal, and several other Timely animal characters appear in the Marvel Adventures: Fantastic Four issue "A Timely Family Appearance".
+Previously, Ziggy appeared in the non-canonical novelty humor comic Marvel Fumetti Book #1 (April 1984), by writer Mike Carlin and artists Vince Colletta and Terry Austin.

-In 2018, Ziggy (via a photo) and Silly appear in Deadpool (2018) #8 in a story where Silly hires Deadpool.
+Ziggy and Silly appear in Deadpool (2018) #8, with the latter hiring Deadpool.
+A later one-shot reveals that the actual culprit was Silly's lookalike cousin Willy.

-In 2019, Marvel released a Ziggy Pig–Silly Seal one-shot.
-In this issue, it's revealed that Deadpool was actually hired by Willy Seal, Silly's lookalike cousin.

-On August 19, 2022 Marvel released “Ziggy Pig and Silly Seal Infinity Comic” 8 issue series exclusively on the Marvel Unlimited app.
-The series follows the events from the 2019 Ziggy Pig and Silly Seal One-Shot.
+On August 19, 2022, Marvel released a Ziggy Pig and Silly Seal limited series on the Marvel Unlimited app.